Tiledesk/tiledesk/docker-compose/README.md

 Use this information to quickly start up Tiledesk Community using Docker Compose.

-The default docker compose file is beta and contains the latest work-in-progress deployment scripts and installs the latest development version of Tiledesk.
+The Tiledesk Community Docker Compose file is beta and contains the latest work-in-progress deployment scripts and installs the latest development version of Tiledesk.

 Our tests are executed using the latest version of Docker and Docker Compose provided by Travis.